 - Loss of the baby, either miscarriage (before 20 weeks of pregnancy) or stillbirth (after 20 or more weeks)

-- Preterm delivery - a birth before 37 weeks
+- Preterm delivery - a birth before 37 completed weeks of pregnancy

 - Stunted growth, leading to low birthweight

-Some women need to take opioid pain medicine while they are pregnant.
-If your health care provider suggests that you take opioids during pregnancy, you should first discuss the risks and benefits.
+If your provider suggests that you take opioids during pregnancy, you should first discuss the risks and benefits.
 Then if you both decide that you need to take the opioids, you should work together to try to minimize the risks.
-Some of the ways to do this include
+Some of the ways to do this include:

 - Taking them for the shortest time possible